CarletonDevX/web-print/README.md

 - let user specify number of copies
 - use location to find the closest popular printer
 - get photos of printers :D

+Printer Icon Credits:

+> Printer by Icomatic from The Noun Project